 Misinformation became a lucrative currency.
 We can all see how it has spiraled out of control.
 But it’s important to realize that the seeds were planted by tolerating hate speech against Muslims in the weeks and months after 9/11.

 And so we continue our important work, bringing Muslims and non-Muslims together, at the grassroots level, for meaningful interaction.
-We believe there is still considerable healing and reconciliation work to do.
 And we believe that this will contribute the healing of our nation.

 We are confined to virtual meetings for the time being, but we are launching a couple of exciting new programs as we kick off 2021: